raphaelrpl/eows/doc/oauth2.md

-# Authentication
+# OAuth 2.0

 ## Overview

 The OAuth2 specification is a flexible framework standard that describes a set of grants for a client app to acquire an access token for API request authorization endpoint to protected resources. **OAuth 2.0 is not an authentication protocol**.
+While **Authentication** is a process to identify users and their informations, the **Authorization** acts for rule permissions which a approval is required to manipulate partial of user information.

-This pattern defines four roles:
+This OAuth 2.0 spec defines four roles:

 - **Resource owner (User)** - Entity capable of granting access to some portion of their account;
 - **Resource Server (API Server)** - Server that provides protected resources, capable of accepting, validating and responding request to protect resources using *access_tokens*;